sure-trust/G16_VLSI/Mini Projects/GAYAZ/minor_2/README.md

 #### Read Operation:
 </i>
-Data Output: Data is read from the FIFO by the reading device (consumer).
+<b>Data Output:</b> Data is read from the FIFO by the reading device (consumer).<br/>
-Address Pointer Update: The read address pointer increments to the next available data location in the FIFO.
+<b>Address Pointer Update:</b> The read address pointer increments to the next available data location in the FIFO.</br>
-Handshaking: If the FIFO is not empty, handshaking signals (such as 'read enable') may be used to indicate that data is being read.
+<b>Handshaking: </b>If the FIFO is not empty, handshaking signals (such as 'read enable') may be used to indicate that data is being read.
 <i>

 #### Empty and Full Detection: